 The idea to expand UBC’s bioenergy facility was generated out of UBC’s Climate Action Planning process.
-It was the only economically viable option that helps UBC achive its Climate Action Plan 2020 target of 67% GHG emission reduction over 2007 levels.
+It was the only economically viable option that helps UBC achieve its Climate Action Plan 2020 target of 67% GHG emission reduction over 2007 levels.
 UBC’s experience of using clean, local wood waste for the existing facility contributed to our confidence in this option.
 A peer reviewed fuel availability study formed the basis of the assumptions used to assess the economic viability of the project.

 Design and construction of the project will be managed by UBC Project Services, the same group that managed the development of the original BRDF project.
 Read more about the project on the Infrastructure Development website.